-Finance receivables: Small installment loan receivables are direct loans to customers and are secured by non-essential household goods and in some instances, an automobile and include live check loans, which are checks mailed to customers based on a rigorous pre-screening process that includes a review of the prospective customer s credit profile provided by national credit reporting bureaus.
+Finance receivables: Small installment loan receivables are direct loans to customers and are secured by non-essential household goods and, in some instances, an automobile and include direct mail loans, which are checks mailed to customers based on a rigorous pre-screening process that includes a review of the prospective customer's credit profile provided by national credit reporting bureaus.
 Large installment loan receivables are direct loans to customers and are secured by automobiles or other vehicles in addition to non-essential household goods.
-Automobile purchase loan receivables consist of direct loans, which are originated at the dealership and closed in one of the Company s branches, and indirect loans, which are originated and closed at a dealership in the Company s network without the need for the customer to visit one of the Company s branches.
-In each case these automobile purchase loans are collateralized primarily by used and new automobiles, which are initiated by and purchased from automobile dealerships, subject to the Company s credit approval.
-Furniture and appliance purchase loan receivables consist principally of retail installment sales contracts collateralized by the purchase of furniture or appliances, which are initiated by and purchased from furniture and appliance retailers subject to the Company s credit approval.
+Automobile purchase loan receivables consist of direct loans, which are originated at the dealership and closed in one of the Company's branches, and indirect loans, which are originated and closed at a dealership in the Company's network without the need for the customer to visit one of the Company's branches.
+In each case, these automobile purchase loans are collateralized primarily by used and new automobiles and, in the case of indirect loans, are initiated by and purchased from automobile dealerships, subject to the Company's credit approval.
+Retail purchase loan receivables consist principally of retail installment sales contracts collateralized by the purchase of furniture or appliances and are initiated by and purchased from retailers, subject to the Company's credit approval.

 Credit losses: Provisions for credit losses are charged to income as losses are estimated to have occurred and in amounts sufficient to maintain an allowance for credit losses at an adequate level to provide for losses on the finance receivables.
 Credit losses are charged against the allowance when management believes the finance receivable is no longer collectible.
 The factors used to determine whether a finance receivable is uncollectible are the age of the account, supervisory review of collection efforts, and other factors such as customers relocating to an area where collection is not practical.
 Subsequent recoveries, if any, are credited to the allowance.
-Loss experience, average loan life, and contractual delinquency of finance receivables by loan type, the value of underlying collateral, and management s judgment are factors used in assessing the overall adequacy of the allowance and the resulting provision for credit losses.
+Loss experience, effective loan life, contractual delinquency of finance receivables by loan type, the value of underlying collateral, and management s judgment are factors used in assessing the overall adequacy of the allowance and the resulting provision for credit losses.
 While management uses the best information available to make its evaluation, future adjustments to the allowance may be necessary if there are significant changes in economic conditions or portfolio performance.
 This evaluation is inherently subjective as it requires estimates that are susceptible to significant revisions as more information becomes available.

 The Company establishes a full valuation allowance for a finance receivable at the date that it is contractually delinquent 180 days.
-The Company initiates repossession proceedings when an account is seriously delinquent and, in the opinion of management, the customer is unlikely to make further payments.
+The Company initiates repossession proceedings when the customer is unlikely to make further payments in the opinion of management.
 The Company sells substantially all repossessed vehicle inventory through public sales conducted by independent automobile auction organizations after the required post-repossession waiting period.
 Losses on the sale of repossessed collateral are charged to the allowance for credit losses.

 The allowance for credit losses consists of general and specific components.
 The general reserve estimates credit losses for groups of finance receivables on a collective basis.
-The Company s general component of the allowance for credit losses relates to probable incurred losses of unimpaired finance receivables and consists of two computations as follows:
+The Company s general component of the allowance for credit losses relates to probable incurred losses of unimpaired finance receivables.
+The historical losses are used to estimate the general allowance as follows: